ecmwf/anemoi-datasets/docs/index.rst

 .. warning::

    This documentation is work in progress.
-It is not yet ready.
-   Currently, the documentation is based on the one from the ecml-tools_ project, which will be merged into Anemoi.

 *Anemoi* is a framework for developing machine learning weather forecasting models.
 It comprises of components or packages for preparing